-Indicator lights in the buttons show which setting the transfer case is in.
-The indicator lights will come on briefly when the ignition is in ON/RUN.
-The If the lights do not come on, take the vehicle to your dealer/retailer for service.
+Indicator lights in the buttons show you which setting you are in.
+The indicator lights will come on briefly when you turn on the ignition and one will stay on the selected setting.
+If the lights do not come on, you should take the vehicle in for service.
+An indicator light will flash while shifting.
+It will stay on when the shift is completed.

-An indicator light will flash while shifting the transfer case.
-If the transfer case cannot make a requested shift, it will return to the last chosen setting.
+If the transfer case does not shift, it will return to the last chosen setting.